Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 ## Chapter Outline

 Francis and Ricard arrive at Francis's childhood home in the countryside.
-With his mother having passed away, Francis has inherited the house and land.
+With his mother having passed away, Francis has inherited the house and land.</br>
-    The two spend the car ride talking about Francis's memories of the place, and later explore the house together.
+The two spend the car ride talking about Francis's memories of the place, and later explore the house together.</br>
 Their plan is to spend a week there, and it's quickly becoming clear that a deeply emotional place is bringing about conversations and situations that test their resolve as a couple.

 ## Scenes